 You have a large organization, with numerous users requiring different access levels to the organization’s files.
 You need to have fine control over user permissions, ensuring that users only get access to what is required for them to do their jobs.
 Adding and removing users should be easy and always available to the administrator.
 Another requirement is compliance – you cannot share your access keys with anyone, not even with a cloud based solution.
 In fact, you need to run all services inside your own VPC, utilizing your own controls and procedures.

 Use AWS IAM to have full control over user permissions.
 It is considered “best practice” to do it at the group level, but you can be more granular and create access policies at the user level.
-Then, use Yarkon with the Integrated Security Model.
+Then, use Yarkon with the Integrated Security Model or the Federated Security Model.
 User permissions will be exactly what you specified on the server side.
 You can even use the Yarkon Admin Console to verify what the permissions granted to the end users would be, quite helpful when you have a complex structure.

 Checkout this document for one way to set up your AWS organization.